dansmyers/IntroToCS/Labs/3-Branches.md

 Write a program that can read a foot length in inches and calculate the corresponding American shoe size.
 For this problem, don't worry about rounding up to the nearest half size; just print the exact size after doing the conversion.

-This problem illustrates a new technique: using a numbered menu to select from among a fixed set of options.
+This problem uses a numbered menu to choose between men's and women's sizes.
 Use the following code as a starting point.
 Fill in the statements associated with each comment.
 ```
 """
 Calculate shoe size given foot length in inches